Berkanktk/CyberSecurity/README.md

 zsteg is a tool that can detect hidden data in png and bmp files.

 **Useful commands:**
+`zsteg file` Runs a simple scan on the given file
 `zsteg -a file` Runs all the methods on the given file
 `zsteg -E file` Extracts data from the given payload (example : zsteg -E b4,bgr,msb,xy name.png)